 Budget: 148 USD per person per day approximately.

-The best time to visit- is between may and august.
+The best time to visit- is between May and August.

 1.4.1.
 ARTIS Royal Zoo

 This place has been an attractive tourist spot since 1938.
 It is popularly celebrated as the Natura Artis Magistra.
+Alongside a zoo trip, this place also offers visitors an aquarium and a planetarium.

-The chances of kids getting bored here are bleak due to the presence of a petting zoo for children. thereby, it is a good place for a family trip
+The chances of kids getting bored here are bleak due to the presence of a petting zoo for children.
+Thereby, it is a good place for a family trip.

-This zoo offers educational lessons and worksheets for academic purposes, thereby, inviting zoologists, botanists and biologists from all over the world.
+This zoo offers educational lessons and worksheets for academic purposes, inviting zoologists, botanists and biologists from all over the world.

 1.4.2.
 Van Gogh Museum